ptsagkis/extjs_ol3_layercontrol/README.md

-         width           : 250,                   //width of the tree panel mapdivid        : 'map',                 //div element of map mapconstrained  : true                   //true||false treepanel contstrained to mapdiv element })
+         width           : 250,                   //width of the tree panel mapdivid        : 'map',                 //div element of map mapconstrained  : true                   //true||false treepanel contstrained to mapdiv element hidden          : true                   //true||false treepanel should be visible or not at start up })

 and then for every layer you want to use it